 The Challenge with writing a Statement of Faith is that if you make your statements too short, important things are left out and the well informed are frustrated or making accusations.
 But if you try to include every important point, the statement becomes too long and overwhelms the curious or beginner.
 So with that, please understand these are general statements that cannot reflect the fullness of our positions or understanding.
 Also notice that these attempt to reflect a progression of thought rather than isolated systematic statements.

 1. We believe in the God of Abraham, Isaac & Jacob, the Creator of the Universe.
 He is eternal and without equal.
+There is no one like Him.
 He is Echad, One with the complexity of Father, Son and Spirit as presented in Scripture.
+He is the same Yesterday, Today and Forever.
+The One Who Was, Who Is and Is to Come.
 He is the Great I AM, ADONAI, the Ancient of Days, HaShem, a name that reflects His desire to Redeem and enter into Covenant with His people.
 He is holy, righteous, love, just and good.

 Ex.
 3:15 & Acts 7:32, Gen. 1:1 & Heb.
 11:3, Deut.
 33:27 & 1 Tim.1:17, Deut.
 6:4 & Mark 12:29, Exodus 3:14, Daniel 7:9, Lev.
 14:44 & 1 Peter 1:15-16, 1 John 4:8, Ps 34:8 & 100:5

 The Scriptures are the authority we look to for faith and practice.
-The best source for interpreting any Scripture is other Scripture.
+When questions or debates arise about any particular Scripture, the first and best place to go for help is other Scripture.
 Unclear passages must be interpreted in light of clear passages.
 Right Doctrine (orthodoxy) and Right Practice (orthopraxy) should not be based upon unclear or ambiguous verses or verses taken in isolation or out of context.

-Tradition, both Christian (like the Early Church Fathers) & Jewish (Oral Law & Talmud) can be helpful to understand perspectives and historic practices but should not be automatically dismissed nor accepted.
-In other words, not all Tradition is bad, nor is all Tradition good.
-Neither should Tradition be considered absolute upon the conscience of the believer or congregation.
+Tradition, both Christian (like the Early Church Fathers) & Jewish (Oral Law & Talmud) can be helpful to understand perspectives and historic practices, but should not be automatically accepted nor dismissed.
+In other words, not all Tradition is good, nor is all Tradition bad.
+A belief or practice founded mostly or all in Tradition should not be considered absolute upon the conscience of the believer or congregation.
 All Tradition must be tested by and submitted to the Scriptures.
 If a Tradition does not violate a tenant of Torah or clear command in the Scriptures, then the believer or congregation is free to consider adding it to their conduct.
 These are to be matters of conviction, not enforcement.

 Non-canonical books like Enoch, the Gospel of Thomas and other similar titles are not sources for sound biblical teaching, doctrine or practice.